-She’s not one to hold her breath.
-Gabriele Orsech didn’t like the way things were done at her old job, so she quit and took the business with her.
+Gabriele Orsech is not one to hold her breath.
 Fashion is a hands-on profession and that’s exactly what students learn at her Design Department Academy.
 Here, she reveals her favourite places in Düsseldorf and what fashion means to her.

 What is the role of fashion in your view?
 For me, fashion is a cultural asset and an artistic-conceptual product.
 We try to communicate that at the Design Department.

 And what is its superpower?
 Fashion has the power to transform people completely.
 Fashion is not superficial, just because it is worn on the surface.
 It can paralyse or inspire a person.
 Visual things influence people enormously and deeply, fashion also gets under the skin.